-- Claims on the Bank for International Settlements, the International Monetary Fund, the European Central Bank and the European Community will receive a 0% risk weight.
+Claims on the Bank for International Settlements, the International Monetary Fund, the European Central Bank and the European Community will receive a 0% risk weight.

 - 4. Following Multilateral Development Banks (MDBs) will be eligible for a 0% risk weight.

 - World Bank Group, comprised of the International Bank for Reconstruction and Development (IBRD) and the International Finance Corporation (IFC),

 - Asian Development Bank (ADB),

 - African Development Bank (AfDB),

 - European Bank for Reconstruction and Development (EBRD),

 - Inter-American Development Bank (IADB),

 - European Investment Bank (EIB),

 - European Investment Fund (EIF),

 - Nordic Investment Bank (NIB),

 - Caribbean Development Bank (CDB),

 - Islamic Development Bank (IDB), and

 - Council of Europe Development Bank (CEDB).

+- 5. The standard risk weight for claims on other Multilateral Development Banks will be 100%.

+- 6. Claims on public sector entities (PSEs)4 will be risk-weighed as per the ECA country risk scores.